nikolatechie/TopRent/README.md

 # TopRent
- Website project TopRent - a company that rents cars.
+Web app representing a car-renting company - TopRent.
+There is an option to adjust multiple filters while search for a car, such as fuel consumption, price etc.
- Used HTML, CSS, Bootstrap, PHP and MySQL.
+Created using HTML, CSS, Bootstrap, PHP and MySQL.

- On page rent.php, there are filters you can adjust such as car model, fuel consumption, price and similar, so that only those cars are shown.
-Also, whenever cars are shown, they are sorted from the most to the least popular one.
-Popularity of the car increases by clicking on the button "Rent".